codespin-ai/codespin/README.md

 ## Prompt File Settings

-Prompt files (prompt.md files) allow JSON settings using front matter.
+Prompt files (prompt.md files) you to specify settings with JSON or TOML front matter.
-This allows you to configure api, model, template and maxTokens parameter individually for each prompt.md file.
+This allows you to configure include, template, api, model and maxTokens parameter individually for each prompt.md file.

 Here's an example prompt file with custom configuration.

 ```
 ---
 {
+  "include": "main.py",
-  "template": "mytemplates/nodejs/typescript",
+  "template": "typescript",
   "model": "gpt-3.5-turbo-16k"
 }
 ---